-Mixologists John Gertsen and Misty Kalkofen of punch through a very-fine-mesh strainer or, even better, through cheesecloth or a clean white T-shirt.
+Mixologists John Gertsen and Misty Kalkofen of Drink in Boston created this sweet, slightly grainy punch.
+When the milk curdles, says David Wondrich, "it will produce a truly revolting-looking mass."
+Strain the punch through a very-fine-mesh strainer or, even better, through cheesecloth or a clean white T-shirt.
 Chill thoroughly before serving as a great, potent after-dinner drink.

 In a large pitcher, stir the ground coffee with the milk and refrigerate for 24 hours.
 Pour the coffee milk through a fine strainer into a large saucepan and warm over moderate heat; keep warm.

 In a large bowl, stir the sugar with the lemon juice until the sugar dissolves.
 Stir in the rum, Bénédictine, maraschino liqueur and nutmeg.
 Add the warm milk; the mixture will look curdled.
 Pour the mixture through a fine strainer into a punch bowl and let cool, then refrigerate until chilled, about 2 hours.
 Add ice.